 Sometimes the bitten area may be painful, itchy and swollen.

 All ladybirds can bite, but a type called the harlequin ladybird found throughout much of the UK is more aggressive and tends to bite more often.

 The harlequin ladybird can be red or orange with multiple spots.
-Look out for a white spot on its head – other ladybirds don't have these patches.
+Look out for a white spot on its head – other ladybirds do not have these patches.

-Ladybird bites can be painful, but aren't usually anything to worry about.
+Ladybird bites can be painful, but are not usually anything to worry about.

 Flower bug bites

 Flower bugs are common insects that feed on aphids and mites.
-You can identify the common flower bug by its tiny oval body, reflective wings and orange-brown legs (see image above).
+You can identify the common flower bug by its tiny oval body, reflective wings and orange-brown legs.